-We know that managing your finances may be hard during this difficult time.
-We want to make sure that you’re prepared and have all the important information to help you look after yourself and your family over the next few months.
+We know that you might need a little extra support managing finances at the moment.
+We want to make sure that you’re prepared and have all the important information to help you look after yourself and your family.

-To support you, we’ve pulled together the latest information from the Government so you can get as much help as possible during the coronavirus outbreak.
+To support you, we’ve pulled together the latest information from the Government so you can get as much help as possible.

 We are always on hand to support you.
 If you have recently lost your job, have experienced a reduction in your working hours or are generally struggling with money and are worried about paying rent during this difficult time, we want to help.